Perception isn’t always the same thing as reality, even when it comes to something as “objective” as your product’s value.

 In a normal grocery store, there are so many decisions to make regarding quality and value, not to mention feeling good about the source of the food.
 Whole Foods makes it simple, and there’s value in that (reflected in the price, too).

-The gift certificates of course have a big impact on the charities funded (347,000 students have benefitted from 14,500 funded projects) and on consumers.
-But people who use gift certificates to fund projects were also found to be more likely to shop at Crate and Barrel for future purchases than a control that didn’t receive certificates (82% versus 76% in a 2006 study).
+The gift certificates, of course, have a big impact on the charities funded (347,000 students have benefited from 14,500 funded projects) and on consumers.
+But people who use gift certificates to fund projects were also found more likely to shop at Crate and Barrel for future purchases than a control that didn’t receive certificates (82% vs. 76%).